École secondaire Cavelier-De LaSalle: History

-The school is named after the area's first seigneur and French explorer Robert René Cavelier de La Salle (born at Rouen, France in 1643, died in Texas USA in 1687).
+The school is named after the area's first lord and French explorer Robert René Cavelier de La Salle (born at Rouen, France in 1643, died in Texas USA in 1687).

 School and facilities

 The establishment has two stories and few windows.
 The building is in a monolithic block in brown bricks highlighted by some elements in concrete.
 The school contained mainly regular classrooms, science labs, plastic art workshops, a cafeteria, a library and an auditorium.
 The Sports facilities comprised a gymnasium.
 Today, we can find computer labs, a music room, outdoor facilities such as a 400 m running track, 3 soccer fields, a baseball field and 8 tennis courts in the Laurier-McDonald park located nearby.